koenrane/KR-new-site/content/date-me.md

 If I make a commitment to you, I keep it, and I'm not particularly afraid of commitments.
 I'm someone you can rely on.[^perfect] One of my friends described me as "not the kind of person who will put up with \[unethical\] conspiracies."

 On the other hand, I do love a good _ethical_ conspiracy.
-I once hatched an elaborate "welcome back" party for a partner who coming back from overseas.
+I once hatched an elaborate "welcome back" party for a partner who was coming back from overseas.
 I rounded up 18 of her friends and hid them in my apartment so they could all jump out at her.

 [^perfect]: I mean, I'm not _perfectly_ reliable.
 I'm just a hum-I mean, I'm just a trout!
 For example, there recently was a situation where I may have simply forgotten what someone had requested two years prior.
 But I think I am overall highly reliable - both in terms of faithfulness and in terms of logistics.